Skip to content

 def read_config_risky(filepath):

-config_file = open(filepath, "r") # file is now open
+config_file = open(filepath, "r") # handle is now open

-config_file.close() # this line might never execute
+config_file.close() # this line might NEVER execute

 return raw_content

-# ✅ THE SAFE WAY — context manager guarantees cleanup
+# ✅ THE SAFE WAY — context manager guarantees cleanup on every exit path

 def read_config_safe(filepath):

-raw_content = config_file.read() # reads all content at once
+raw_content = config_file.read()

 return raw_content